Edma Morisot: Career

 Edma's landscape paintings were strongly influenced by the Barbizon style of her instructors, such as Corot.
 She painted numerous landscapes, but in 1863 she also turned to portraiture.
 That year, she painted a remarkable portrait of her sister Berthe (now in a private collection), which shows her concentrating in front of her canvas.

 In 1864 she submitted two paintings to the annual Salon, both of which were accepted.
 She also submitted paintings that were accepted in 1865, 1866, 1867, and 1868.
 In 1867 Edma also sent three paintings to a provincial exhibition in Bordeaux, one of many organised by the Friends of Art societies.
 The sisters sold, or at least tried to sell, paintings through Alfred Cadart.
 Her paintings, which now reside in private collections, largely comprise landscapes and portraits.

+Julian Barnes wrote, "[O]nly two pictures by Edma survive.
+At some point, and with what motivation we can only guess, [Edma] destroyed all her work except for [the portrait of Berthe] and a landscape."

-Relationship to Berthe Morisot
+Relationship with Berthe Morisot

 The two sisters were close in their youth, supporting and constructively critiquing each other as they developed as painters.
 "In her crucial, formative years," Berthe "depended most of all on her sister.
 Behind Berthe Morisot was Edma Morisot."
 A portrait of Berthe by Edma, from 1863, is probably the earliest surviving picture of Berthe.
 The two sisters were known to travel together, exhibit together, and often painted side by side.
 The two women, best friends and companions for 12 years, keenly felt the separation brought about by Edma's marriage.
 In their mature years, her role as confidant and supporter in Berthe's life was replaced by Eugène Manet, the brother of Édouard Manet, whom Berthe married in 1874.

 Throughout her life Edma often modelled for her sister's paintings, and can be seen in the following works: